Auto Rebate vs. Low Interest Financing

 Auto Rebate vs. Low Interest Financing Calculator Overview

 Buying a new car is an important step towards independence, and requires a certain level of financial security.
-The decisions you will make when choosing your new car go far beyond color and style and will have lasting effects on your financial future.

 An auto rebate is basically money given back to you by the auto manufacturer as an incentive to make the purchase.
 Low interest financing is a way of financing your new auto purchase that will allow you to have lower monthly payments as opposed to having a lower balance with the rebate.

-The choice we are trying to make here is; is it better to owe less with high interest, or owe more with low interest?
+Is it better to owe less with high interest, or owe more with low interest?

 How To Use The Auto Rebate vs. Low Interest Financing Calculator